 Installation pieces, scores for dance and theatre, music for film, and radio broadcasts (co-)produced by Matthijs Kouw.

 Site-specific audiovisual installation at the Kunstuitleen (art library) in Utrecht (The Netherlands).
-A collaboration with Arlo Laibowitz that was made using only audio and video recorded on site.
-By using different degrees of manipulation of this source material and by playing with notions of the interior and exterior of the building in which the installation was located, the installation provoked reflection on ‘perspectivism’: all ideations take place from particular perspectives, and there are many possible conceptual schemes or perspectives in which judgment of truth or value can be made.
+A collaboration with Arlo Laibowitz made using only audio and video recorded on site.
+By using different degrees of manipulation of this source material and by alternating between the inside and outside of the building, the installation provoked reflection on ‘perspectivism’: all ideations take place from particular perspectives, and there are many possible conceptual schemes or perspectives in which judgments of truth or value can be made.

 Für das Argument der Künste (2004)

 Installation for a conference on art, titled ‘Für das Argument der Künste’, which took place at the University of Arts (Universität der Künste) in Berlin (Germany) in the winter of 2004.
-A CD with short pieces and a CD with longer drone-like pieces were mixed and played randomly, thereby creating new configurations of the material used for this installation.
+A CD with short pieces and a CD with longer drone-like pieces were played randomly, thereby creating new configurations of the material used for this installation.

 Sounds from a classroom were recorded using contact microphones and subsequently processed and streamed to the Internet.
-Different degrees of manipulation emphasized the role of the installation – from mute witness to active sound manipulator.
-Thus, the classroom itself with its assembly of listeners acting simultaneously as sound producers was rendered into an instrument.
+By playing with different degrees of manipulation, the installation was either ‘objective’ witness and active sound manipulator that transformed the classroom with its assembly of listeners into an instrument.

 Music for dance

 Collaboration with Ina Senftleben (choreography).
-Performed in the summer of 2006 at the Wasserschloss Groß Leuthen (pictured above).
+Performed in the summer of 2006 at the Wasserschloss Groß Leuthen (pictured).
 The performance won a prize in a contest organized by the Rohkunstbau Foundation and Theater Hebel am Ufer.

 Score for a butoh dance piece by Lisa Marie Patzer.
 First performed at the Bunt Port Theatre in Denver, Colorado and later displayed as a projected video piece.
 The work is based on a quote by Maria Prophetissa: